theNewDynamic/how-the-icc-works.org/_preliminary-examination/subject-matter-jurisdiction-assessement.md

 ---

-The alleged crimes <u>must</u> satisfy the Rome Statute definitions of either war crimes, crimes against humanity, or genocide, known collectively as “atrocity crimes”.
-If the alleged crimes cannot be defined as an atrocity crime, the case cannot move forward at the ICC.
+An alleged crime&nbsp;<u>must</u>&nbsp;be either a war crime, a crime against humanity, or genocide, as these crimes are defined in the Rome Statute.
+If the alleged crime does not fall within one of these definitions, the case cannot move forward at the ICC.